EbTech/rust-algorithms/README.md

 ## Programming Language Advocacy

-My other goal is to show the world that C++ kinda sucks, and that *it doesn't have to be that way*.
+My other goal is to show the world that C++ and Java kinda suck, and that *it doesn't have to be this way*.
 Rather than trying to persuade you with words, this repository aims to show by example.

 ## Contents

 - [Basic graph representations](src/graph/mod.rs): adjacency lists, minimum spanning tree, Euler path, disjoint set union
-- [Network flows](src/graph/flow.rs): Dinic's blocking flow, min cost max flow, bipartite matching
+- [Network flows](src/graph/flow.rs): Dinic's blocking flow, Hopcroft-Karp bipartite matching, min cost max flow
 - [Connected components](src/graph/connectivity.rs): 2-edge-, 2-vertex- and strongly connected components, topological sort, 2-SAT
 - [Associative range query](src/arq_tree.rs): known colloquially as *segtrees*
 - [Math](src/math.rs): Euclid's GCD algorithm, Bezout's identity